jacobdeichert/mask/README.md

 mask build
 mask link
 # $MASK also works.
 It's an alias variable for `mask --maskfile <path_to_maskfile>`
-# which allows an externally referenced maskfile to be called from anywhere.
+# which guarantees your scripts will still work even if they are called from
+# another directory.
 $MASK db migrate
 $MASK start
 ~~~